-In 2017, Abbs led Trine to the program’s third undefeated regular season in program history on its way to capturing the MIAA Championship (the fourth title in school history).
+In 2017, Abbs led Trine to an undefeated regular season on its way to capturing the MIAA Championship.
 The Thunder also made an appearance in the NCAA Tournament and advanced to the second round, finishing with an overall record of 11-1.
 A total of 15 All-MIAA Awards were handed out at the end of the season, including both the MIAA Offensive and Defensive “MVPs.”
-Five players went on to earn All-Region accolades as well one All-American.
+Five players went on to earn All-Region accolades as well as one All-American.
 Quarterback Evan Wyse was selected as a finalist for the Gagliardi Trophy and cornerback Marcus Winters was a finalist for the Cliff Harris Award.
 Abbs also earned national recognition as the Division III Region 4 “Coach of the Year” by the AFCA.
 Abbs’ team led the nation in turnovers gained (37), was third in turnover margin (1.5), tied for sixth in defensive interceptions (23), fourth in rushing (329.6 yards per game) and recorded numerous school records.
 In addition, the Thunder defense led the MIAA in scoring defense (allowing just 12.8 points per game) during the regular season.

 Abbs guided the Thunder to a 6-4 record in his second season at the helm of the program.
 Six All-MIAA performers combined for seven all-league honors, including four first-team efforts.
 Zachary Denig earned the Pete Schmidt Memorial Scholar Award, the conference’s highest scholar-athlete honor for football.
 Under Abbs’ guidance, the team set a program record for rushing yards per game.
 Cornerback Marcus Winters finished the season second in the nation in interceptions and third in passes defended.